m-francis/m-francis.github.io/_posts/2021-04-09-fun-with-docker-raspberry-pi-and-aws.md

 <code>"Resource": "arn:aws:ecr:$REGION:$ACCOUNT_ID:repository/mfrancisdev"</code>
 </pre>

 Once created Amazon IAM provides a password for the user.
-It's important we do not expose this publicy, hence we should store it as a secret in GitHub.
+It's important we do not expose this publicly, hence we should store it as a secret in GitHub.
 We can then refer to the secrets in GitHub Actions:

 <pre class="language-bash">
 <code>- name: Configure AWS Credentials